usgpo/uslm/docs/2_0_12/generated-merged/USLM-User-Guide.md

 Metadata can be defined using (1) the abstract `<property>` and `<set>` elements, (2) the built-in  `<docNumber>`, and other properties, or (3) elements defined in the Dublin Core.

-## 5.3 Main
+## 5.4 Main
 The main text of the document is contained in the `<main>` block.
 The main block will not have an `@id` or a `@name` attribute.
 References to items in the main body may skip or suppress the main level in the reference.

-## 5.4 Appendices
+## 5.5 Appendices
 An appendix can either follow the main part of a document or be a stand-alone document.
 To include an appendix as a stand-alone document, omit the `<main>` element and include the `<appendix>` element directly after the metadata.
 This technique is used for United States Code title appendices (e.g., Title 5 Appendix).

 There can also be any number of appendices following the main part of the document.
 These may also be known as schedules, annexes, or explanatory notes/memoranda.
 An `<appendix>` element can either contain the content within the document or it can reference the content for inclusion using the `@src` attribute.

-## 5.5 Signatures
+## 5.6 Signatures (enhanced in v2.0)
 Some documents contain signatures of the people who introduce, sponsor, or approve the legislation.
 The signatures are held in a `<signatures>` block, either at the top of the main part of the document or in the appendices.
+In version 2.0, the signature model has been enhanced to better match actual signature instances with new elements for `<notation>` and `<autograph>` (enhanced in v2.0).
+Additionally, signatures are now allowed at the end of levels to support Federal Register documents (enhanced in v2.0).

-## 5.6 Multiple Models
+## 5.7 Multiple Models
 Models from multiple XML namespaces are used to construct a USLM document.
 The dcterms model is used for metadata.
 The XHTML model is used for tables.
 XHTML may also be used to mark the external document for inclusion within the larger legislative document.
 In the future, MathML may be used for equations and SVG may be used for vector graphics.

 # 6 Concrete Model